unicef/publicgoods-toolkit/community.md

 contributed to the main platform but would look for contribution to several existing extensions as a sign of experience and competence.

-**KEY RECOMMENDATION** Diversity among participants making the most resource investments in an open source project indicates stability, resilience, and growth potential for most project archetypes.
-Look for diversity in areas like employers of contributors or of vendors providing support services, such as customization, deployment assistance, maintenance and operations, and training.
+**KEY RECOMMENDATION** Look for diverse resource-committing participants, which indicate stability, resilience, and growth potential for most project archetypes.
+Pay attention to diversity in areas like employers of contributors or of vendors providing support services, such as customization, deployment assistance, maintenance and operations, and training.